-She gently pushes fingers into her thick blond mane, pushing along her scalp and hairline, and relates harrowing stories of unrestrained binges smoking way too much of the shit, which led to wounds on her scalp and a deep one below her chin and a permanently hoarse voice.
+She gently pushes fingers into her thick blond mane, pushing along her scalp and hairline, and relates harrowing stories of unrestrained binges smoking way too much of the shit, which led to wounds on her head and a deep one below her chin and a permanently hoarse voice.

 Doctor's say she's likely suffering congestive heart failure.
 Just another ailment aligned with her liver disease and blood flow problems, degenerative disc disease and diabetes, the spinal fluid collecting around her brain, the bad knees and holes in her feet.